EDITORIAL ENQUIRIES (not Submissions):

 If it’s not possible for you attend workshops or courses, we recommend Peter Sansom’s highly readable guide, Writing Poems, published by Bloodaxe.
 Drawing on his extensive experience of poetry workshops and courses, Peter Sansom shows you not how to write but how to write better.
 This practical handbook is illustrated with many examples.

-Bloodaxe is maintaining its programme of publishing books by leading poets from the US and Canada.
-However, our programming does not permit us to publish more than four North American poets in any year (which is four more than most UK publishers!), and our commitments in that area now cover the next few years.
-We receive hundreds of unsolicited submissions from American poets because we are one of the few British publishers with an American poetry list.
-Regrettably, we can no longer consider unsolicited submissions from American poets.
-We are continuing to develop our American list, but our future publication of American poets will be by invitation or recommendation only.
-So sorry you guys: you've flooded us with your stuff and we just can't handle this volume of work we are never going to be in a position to publish, excellent though the work may be.
+Bloodaxe is maintaining its programme of publishing books by leading poets from Britain, Ireland, Europe and around the world, publishing many poets from the US in particular.
+However, our programming does not permit us to publish more than four overseas poets in any year (which is four more than most UK publishers!), and our commitments in that area now cover the next few years.
+We receive hundreds of enquiries from overseas poets because we are one of the few British publishers with an international poetry list.
+Regrettably, we can no longer consider unsolicited submissions from outside Britain and Ireland.
+We are continuing to develop our international list, but our future publication of overseas poets will be by invitation or recommendation only.
+So please refrain from sending your work to us unless you have been invited to do so.

 Please note that we no longer publish books of literary criticism (apart from titles published with Newcastle University).